 Select a field to search and then insert your term (wildcards may be used.)
 You may build a multi-filtered search by concatenating rows.
 Simply ‘Add a Filter’ to add new row to search.
 For each new row/filter you will select an operator to concatenate additional row.
 Remember to also select a searchable field for each additional row.

 SAVING A SEARCH AS A TAB (DELETING A SAVED TAB)

 You may save a search by selecting ‘Save Tab’.
 You will be prompted to name the tab.
 Saved tabs will be visible each time you login.
 To remove a previously saved tab, simply click the ‘x’ in upper right of saved tab.

-- Title - searches only in the title section from the abstracts
+- Title - searches only in the title section from the short abstracts

-- Authors - searches only in the author section from abstract
+- Authors - searches only in the author section from short abstract

-- Affiliations - searches only in the author affiliations/orgnization section from the abstracts.
+- Affiliations - searches only in the author affiliations/orgnization section from the short abstracts

-- Abstract Body - searches only in the abstract text section of the abstracts.
+- Abstract Body - searches only in the abstract text section of the short abstracts.

-- All Fields - searches in all of the above fields from the abstracts
+- All Fields - searches in all of the above fields from the short abstracts

 Use AND to find records containing all terms separated by the operator.